playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 @[cache-sbt-dependencies](code/cache.sbt)

-The API dependency is useful if you'd like to define your own bindings for the `Cached` helper and `AsyncCacheApi`, etc., without having to depend on Caffeine Cache.
+The API dependency is useful if you'd like to define your own bindings for the `Cached` helper and `AsyncCacheApi`, etc., without having to depend on any specific cache implementation.
 If you're writing a custom cache module you should use this.

 ## JCache Support